descartez/descartez.github.io/_posts/2015-10-01-job-web-developer.md

 ---

 ### Freelance
-10-01-2015 to now
+10-01-2015 to present

-> Designed, built, and maintained custom websites for clients’ specifications.
+> - Designed, built, and maintained custom websites for clients’ specifications.